dsagman/picat/readme.md

     - https://www.hakank.org/picat/circuit.pi, in this Hakan defines `circuit_path/2`, which also extracts the path taken.

 - `!` aka Prolog cut operator, is something I think I understand and then when I think more, I don't.
 Luckily Picat seems to obviate the need for `!` through the much more straight forward `?=>` for backtrackable rules.

+- The section on global maps in the manual is very short and the few examples don't show how to access the contents of a global map.
+I'd like more examples and to better understand the differences between global, heap and table maps and why to use one over another.

 # Resources